-IT’S NOT BEEN A MONTH since ‘Abdu’l-Bahá arrived in America, yet he has succeeded in placing himself at the center of virtually all of the nation’s raging debates.
+IT’S NOT BEEN A month since ‘Abdu’l-Bahá arrived in America, yet he has succeeded in placing himself at the center of virtually all of the nation’s raging debates.
 He has championed women’s rights.
 He has challenged whites and blacks to work together.
-He has reminded America that it is specially positioned to lead the world to peace.
+He has argued that, of all nations, America is uniquely capable of leading the world to peace..

 He is the unlikeliest of spokesmen: a sixty-eight-year-old Middle-Easterner, recently released from forty years captivity at the hands of the Ottoman Empire, accompanied by an entourage of men wearing fezzes.

 But ‘Abdu’l-Bahá has shown that he is entirely at home in America.
 He converses with ease in the company of scientists, philosophers, businessmen, politicians, and men of religion, whether Christian or Jew.